caltemose/base-react/README.md

 *Note that create-react-app creates a directory - consider this before creating a git repository.*

+The numbers below correspond to branch names (ie, Note 1 corresponds to branch 001-create-react-app-base).

 1. Readme, .gitignore, .editorconfig, create-react-app base files, stripped create-react-app files to minimum, updated formatting to match my styles
 2. Added create-react-app-with-sass for sass support.
 3. Added Redux with simple reducer for hard-coded items.